okpoEkpenyong/FACO-WORKS/README.md

 * An image with the confusion matrix results for our final model
 * Pitch elevator and whole text for our submission
 * Folder remote_heartrate contains a demo web app that takes a video of a face and estimates heart rate.
 See its README file for details
+* Folder 'Disease model" contains a model that predicts disease from cough audio.
+See its README file for details